Upperdog/clean-image-filenames/readme.md

 Developers can get really specific about what file types to clean by using the `clean_image_filenames_mime_types` filter in their plugins or themes. **When using this filter, settings saved through the settings page are overridden.** For a complete list of mime types, see [Wikipedia](http://en.wikipedia.org/wiki/Internet_media_type).

-The following example would make the plugin clean the filenames for PDF, JPEG and PNG files only.
+The following example would make the plugin clean the filenames for PDF, GIF, TIFF, JPEG and PNG files only.

 <pre><code>function my_clean_image_filenames_mime_types() {